kr-colab/disperseNN2/docs/source/vignette.rst

 1. Simulation
 -------------

 For this demonstration we will analyze a population of *Internecivus raptus*.
-Let's assume we have independent estimates from previous studies for the size of the species range and the population density: :math:`200 \times 200` km\ :math:`^2`, and 0.75 individuals per km\ :math:`^2`, respectively.
+Let's assume we have independent estimates from previous studies for the width of the species range and population density: :math:`78` km, and 2.5 individuals per km\ :math:`^2`, respectively.
 With values for these nuisance parameters in hand we can design custom training simulations for inferring :math:`\sigma`.
-If our a priori expectation for :math:`\sigma` in this species is somewhere between 0.8 and 12, we will simulate dispersal rates in this range.
+If our a priori expectation for :math:`\sigma` in this species is somewhere between 0.4 and 6, we will simulate dispersal rates in this range.

 Below is some bash code to run the simulations using ``square.slim``.